firebase/firebase-admin-node/etc/firebase-admin.installations.api.md

 import { Agent } from 'http';

+// Warning: (ae-forgotten-export) The symbol "FirebaseError" needs to be exported by the entry point index.d.ts
+//
+// @public
+export class FirebaseInstallationsError extends FirebaseError {
+}

 // Warning: (ae-forgotten-export) The symbol "App" needs to be exported by the entry point index.d.ts
 //
 // @public